Cape Town Commercial Property Market Insights

 Somerset Mall Phase 2

-Expansion reflecting confidence in Helderberg basin growth.
+First section opened November 2025, with completion expected around July 2026, reflecting confidence in Helderberg basin growth.

 29 Mobile Road Sale